flatironinstitute/finufft/docs/tutorial/contft.rst

 Say we want $\hat{f}$ on a 2D square grid of frequency targets.
 We apply the 2D version of the above type 1 scheme.
 The function is identically 1 in the domain, so the weights simply become the source strengths.
-We also image the result:
+We also image the result on a log scale:

 .. code-block:: matlab